-1.2 Beyond technology roadmapping: using roadmaps to support science, technology and innovation policy addressing societal challenges
+1.2.
+Beyond technology roadmapping: Using roadmaps to support science, technology and innovation policy addressing societal challenges

 Roadmapping concepts and techniques have been adopted well beyond the areas of innovation and technology management and industry development.
-The term is commonly used by decision-makers and governments in developed and developing countries in reference to the formulation, design and/or implementation of plans and programmes (Yasunaga et al., 2009; Carayannis et al., 2016).
-In practice, the term 'STI policy roadmap' can refer to technology or sectoral policy roadmaps, blueprints for thematic cooperation but also to narratives that encompass social, economic and environmental challenges or whole-system changes through complex sets of interrelated layers (organisations, industries, markets, etc.) and stakeholder coalitions.1
+The term is commonly used by decision makers and governments in developed and developing countries in reference to the formulation, design and or implementation of plans and programmes (Yasunaga et al. 2009, Carayannis et al 2016).
+In practice, the term 'STI policy roadmap' can refer to technology or sectorial policy roadmaps, blueprint for thematic cooperation but also to narratives that encompass social, economic and environmental challenges or whole-systems changes through complex sets of interrelated layers (organisations, industries, markets, etc.) and stakeholders coalitions.1

-STI roadmaps supporting policy design and implementation have different purposes and scope to technology roadmaps developed by private companies.
+STI roadmaps supporting policy design and implementation have different purposes and scope than technology roadmaps developed by private companies.
 Table 1 introduces an illustrative comparison between company-level and policy roadmaps.
 It also includes a comparison with the newly proposed STI for SDGs Roadmaps, discussed in detail in Chapter 2.